What is a Green Team?

 - Expand your team!

-- Invite more co-workers to join your team using this sample invitation.
+- Invite more co-workers to join your team.

 - Include a copy of the letter of support from your supervisor along with the invitations to join the team.